Relo02/Robotics_Project/README.md

 ## Ros Odometry project

-The main goal is to implement an odometry algorithm, considering as measurments input the GPS data.
+The main goal is to implement an odometry algorithm, considering as measurments inputs the speed steer.